Aidancodergamz/Cub-Scouts/README.md

 1. Clone or copy this project into `C:\xampp\htdocs`.
 2. Start Apache and MySQL in XAMPP.
-3. Import the `cub-scouts.sql` file into phpMyAdmin.
+3. Import the `cub_scouts.sql` file into phpMyAdmin.
 4. Visit `http://localhost/Cub-Scouts/` in your browser.

 ## Folder Structure